laracraft-tech/laravel-schema-rules/README.md

 Automatically generate basic Laravel validation rules based on your database table schema!
 Use these as a starting point to fine-tune and optimize your validation rules as needed.

+Here you can use the web version, if you like: [https://validationforlaravel.com](https://validationforlaravel.com)

 ## Installation

 You can install the package via composer: